GLOBAL MARKETS-Dollar off on Fed unease; China data puts floor under stocks

 NEW YORK, Aug 8 (Reuters) - The dollar fell to a seven-week low on Thursday, while bond yields declined as investors reversed trades that had been fueled by speculation of when the Federal Reserve will start to remove its stimulus.

-U.S. stocks pushed higher in a choppy session, lifted by gains in Microsoft and drawing some support from Chinese data showing a surprisingly strong rise in exports and imports in July.
+U.S. stocks pushed higher in a choppy session, drawing some support from Chinese data showing a surprisingly strong rise in exports and imports in July.
 The trade data eased fears that a slowdown in the world’s second-largest economy would threaten the improving outlook in Europe and the still-fragile U.S. recovery.

 Equities on European and other stock markets also gained.